 Or if you are not so youthful then the costs might prove prohibitive.
 After all, why pay over the odds for something that might not happen?
 Or you might have had an illness which precludes you from taking our cover or the premiums increased to an intolerable level.

 Perhaps it is all just too much bother.
-Too many questions to answer and too time consuming for it to be worthwhile.
+Too many questions to answer and to time-consuming for it to be worthwhile.
 Too much jargon and lack of clarity

 But, perhaps, you have a mortgage and, if you are married, who pays it when one of you dies?